CICE-Consortium/Icepack/README.md

 ## Overview
 This repository contains files for Icepack, the column physics of the sea ice model CICE.
 Icepack is maintained by the CICE Consortium.
 For testing purposes and guidance for including Icepack in other sea ice host models, this repository also includes a driver and basic test suite.

 Icepack is included in CICE as a git submodule.
 Because Icepack is a submodule of CICE, Icepack and CICE development are handled independently with respect to the github repositories even though development and testing can be done together.

+If you expect to make any changes to the code, we recommend that you first fork the Icepack repositories.
+Basic instructions for working with CICE and Icepack are found in the Git Workflow Guidance, linked from the Resource Index (below).

 ## Useful links
 * [Icepack wiki](https://github.com/CICE-Consortium/Icepack/wiki): https://github.com/CICE-Consortium/Icepack/wiki